-BFC 118 Credit Administration (3-0) 3 hrs.
-Emphasizes the identification and examination of factors influencing and determining institutional loan policy.
+BFC 118 Credit Administration 3 hrs. in Financial Institutions (3-0)

+Emphasizes the identification and examination of factors influencing and determining a financial institutional loan policy.
 Topics include methods of credit investigation and analysis, credit operation techniques, case problems in credit administration and standard and unconventional types of loans.